Bracewind/eDO_control_v3/README.md

 # eDO Control package

-This package is a clone of eDO_control packages written by @YMollard.
+This package is a clone of eDO_control packages written by [Yoan Mollard](https://github.com/ymollard).

 # WARNING READ THIS
 It has been modified to be compatible with eDO v3.